IvanZalatukha/TruckParkingAssistant/README.md

 - Maven,
 - Apache Tomcat

+The choice of this technology stack is conditioned by project requirements.

 ### About:
 This web application is a diploma project for the course Java web development EPAM Minsk.